The B2B ecommerce industry is enormous. And it’s growing rapidly. That’s a pretty good combination for wholesale distributors.

 Streamline Catalog for Easy Search

 - Create common names/terms for products that customers in your industry easily recognize.
 Carefully consider the most simple, industry descriptions of your product descriptions, common quantity and size offerings.
 Try to avoid acronyms, part numbers or other identifiers unless they are understood as industry standard.
 For example, a #2 coffee filter or a #4 coffee filter is fine, as it is a nomenclature that is understood by the industry and consumers.
+This is equally helpful for your warehousing staff, too.

 - Present quality images of your products.
 Images and descriptions that are easy to identify and presented beautifully make a huge difference.
 Your customers cannot touch, smell, or taste your product online.
 Maximize what they can experience.